rossberg/camp/README.txt

   library playlist, then the playlist edit buttons at the bottom of the Playlist pane are rewired to act on the tracks table.

+If you don't want to tediously customise the view for each and every folder individually, then you can set the current folder's view as a default for other folders (via Browser context menu).
+There are separate defaults for playlist/viewlist folders and regular folders.

 3.4.3 Searching
 ...............